Written by Jess Poland.

 In hindsight I cannot think of a better upbringing than the one I was given - spending countless weekends exploring alpine Tasmania with my family.
 At age 7 Dad had me reciting times tables on the trails.
 Repeating over and over again the ones I could never seem to remember.
 I could not escape anywhere and practiced until I got them right or the walk was over.
 I will never forget 7 x 8 = 56, it has been burnt into my brain.

 My parents laugh about it now, because when I was really young I used to complain so much about walking.
-I would get so bored, dragging my feet on the graded tracks.
+I bored easily, dragging my feet along painfully flat graded tracks.
 Tears of frustration at the endless unchanging sealed path that I could not see the end of.
 The 9-year-old Jess wanted to be out climbing mountains, not conga lining fairy trails.
 It was not the walking I disliked.
 It was the desire for a change of scenery or a steep climb to navigate.
 Just to see how fast my heart could beat and what else the world could look like.
 It was on these first trails I had to learn patience and trust.